THOMASELOVE/431-quizzes-2024/quiz1/README.md

 - the Data and Proposal parts of [Project A](https://thomaselove.github.io/431-projectA-2024/).

 This does not mean I will actually address all of these things in the Quiz, and, in fact, I definitely will not.

+## Sample Questions

+In our Shared Google Drive folder, I've added a folder called Five Old Quiz Questions, which provides you with a PDF and a data set.
+The PDF gives you five questions from an old quiz as well as an answer sketch.
+The data set is used in some of those five questions.
+This is just meant to help worried students think about some of the kinds of questions I might ask on your Quiz 1.
+There's no requirement that you do anything with the Five Old Quiz Questions.
+Your Quiz will be different in many ways, but perhaps looking this over will calm you down if you're nervous.